What is a Start Stop Continue retrospective?

-Thanks to the decisive language of the labels, a Start Stop Continue exercise tends to be more action-oriented, favoring solutions that can be implemented immediately.
-When you literally say, "We are going to start these things and stop these other things," it just sticks more.
+These retrospectives tend to be more action-oriented due to their prompts.
+When you say, “We are going to start these things and stop these other things,” it just sticks more.

 At the end of the meeting your team can decide what to change, set an action item, run an activity, or create a task to push things forward.

 Start Stop Continue helps you make real change